achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 ###Line numbers statement

-A line numbers statement specifies line numbers of the original [source file](#source-file-statement).
-It is a [block statement](#statements) with [line number statements](#line number statement) as members as defined in the following EBNF expression:
+A line numbers statement specifies a mapping between the line numbers of the original [source file](#source-file-statement) and the instructions of the surrounding method.
+It is a [block statement](#statements) which contains a sequence of [line number statements](#line number statement) as defined in the following EBNF expression:

     ::ebnf
     line numbers statement = 'line', 'numbers', '{', {line number}, '}' ;